zhengtxecon/zhengtxecon.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an MPhil/PhD in Economics at UCL.
+I am a 3rd-year PhD in Economics at UCL.

 My research interests lie in labour and development economics.
 I am particularly interested in how technology innovation and adoption shape organizational structures and individual decision-making processes, and their consequences in developing countries.
 In addition to my primary interests, I explore topics such as urban economics and the pervasive impact of behavioral heuristics and social norms on inequality and biases within society.